Kroket and bitterbal, a typical Dutch snack

 A nice croquette or so we say in Dutch” een lekker kroketje, that is what we say when we fancy a kroket.
 If you need a boost or feel like something spicy then it is time for a croquette or portion bitterballen.
 A croquette and bitterbal are basically the same.
-The ingredients, cooking, preparation and even the flavour is simular, the only difference is the shape.
-A kroket has the shape of a role and a bitterbal is a little round bal.
+The ingredients, cooking, preparation, and even the flavor are similar, the only difference is the shape.
+A croquette has the shape of a role and a bitterbal is a little round ball.

 The word “bitter” has nothing to do with a bitter taste.
-Bitterballen used to be served with a bitter, this is a Dutch herb-flavoured alcoholic beverages.
+Bitterballen used to be served with a bitter, this is a Dutch herb-flavored alcoholic beverage.

 Nowadays almost nobody makes them at home.
-In Holland you can buy them in supermarkets to deep-fry them at home or you eat them in a snack bar, fastfood cafetaria or pub.
+In Holland, you can buy them in supermarkets to deep-fry them at home or you eat them in a snack bar, fast food cafeteria, or pub.
 Or order them for lunch or dinner in a fancy restaurant, stylishly served on a plate.

-In the olddays kroketten and bitterballen were made out of meat leftovers.
-Meat was turned in to a thick ragout, made by a roux, covered with breadcrumbs and fried in vegetable oil or deep-fried.
+In the old days, kroketten and bitterballen were made out of meat leftovers.
+The meat was turned into a thick ragout, made by a roux, covered with breadcrumbs, and fried in vegetable oil or deep-fried.

-The Van Dobben kroket is the best kroket made in Holland, they even have a vegetable kroket for vegetarians..
-In Amsterdam there are two Van Dobben eatsalons, one is on the Korte Reguliersdwardsstraat 5-7-9 and the otherone you find on the Ferdinand Bolstraat 53.
-The Van Dobben kroket is sold in most snackbars.
-So if you gone eat a kroket or bitterbal make sure it is a Van Dobben.
+For a long time, the Van Dobben kroket was the best kroket made in Holland.
+In Amsterdam there are two Van Dobben Eatsalons, one is on the Korte Reguliersdwardsstraat 5-7-9, and the other one you find on the Ferdinand Bolstraat 53.
+The Van Dobben kroket is sold in most snack bars.

 Bitterballen are often served as a tasty snack at pubs and receptions.
 Eat them hot, and I don’t mean the taste but the temperature must be hot.
-Be carefull, if you eat them to fast you will burn youre mouth.
+Be careful, if you eat them too fast you will burn your mouth.
 Bitterballen are usually served with mustard.

-An kroket or bitterbal is one of the things an Dutch person or expat missed the most when they are abroad for a long time.
+A kroket or bitterbal is one of the things a Dutch person or expat misses the most when they are abroad for a long time.

 Kroket out of the wall

-This is an absolute must to do, put it on youre things to do list when you visit the Netherlands.
+This is an absolute must-do, put it on your things-to-do list when you visit the Netherlands.
 There are about 60 snack automats in Holland.
-Put some change in youre pocket and get yourself a kroket out of the wall.
+Put some change in your pocket and get yourself a kroket out of the wall.
 Nowadays you can also pay contactless at most snack machines.
 Contactless payment is easy, fast, and safe.

 - 1 onion, chopped